flinksey/100-Days-of-Code/log.md

 **Today's Progress**: Continued working on my final assignment for Course 8 of the IBM Data Science Professional Certificate program.

 **Thoughts**: I'm getting a better handle on my time commitments, and should finish this assignment by the weekend.

+### Day 30: September 16, 2020

+**Today's Progress**: Continued working on my assignment.

+**Thoughts**: It's finally crunch time.
+I've got to make sure that _both_ my assignment and capstone project are completed this weekend, to make sure that I stay on track with everything.
+It's nerve-wracking and challenging, but pretty exciting too.